 UK legal research books

 The United Kingdom of Great Britain and Northern Ireland is the collective name for four countries, England, Wales, Scotland and Northern Ireland, which have been united under a single Parliament through a series of Acts of Union.
 The United Kingdom has recently undergone a period of devolution with the creation of the Northern Ireland Assembly, the Scottish Parliament and the National Assembly for Wales (see separate tabs for information on these specific jurisdictions).
-(For more general information on the United Kingdom, see CIA - The World Factbook, the US State Department Background Notes and Europa World Plus (UniMelb access only)).

 The United Kingdom is a constitutional monarchy (a government that is established under a constitution but retains a monarch as the head of state).
 The duties, functions and powers of the monarch are conscribed by convention.
 The constitution does not exist in a single written document but consists of statute law, case law and parliamentary conventions.